Portal 1 and 2 are two of the best puzzle-platformers ever made and have influenced the creation of countless other games since their release.

 Platforms: PC, PS4, Xbox One

-Outer Wilds is a story-rich puzzle game in which you play as an astronaut trapped in a never-ending time loop that resets every 22 minutes.
+Outer Wilds is a narrative-rich puzzle game in which you play as an astronaut trapped in a perpetual time loop that resets every 22 minutes.

-As the newest recruit of Outer Wilds Ventures, you’re tasked with investigating nearby planets within your solar system.
+As the newest recruit of Outer Wilds Ventures, you’re tasked with exploring nearby planets within your solar system.

 Each planet features its own unique ecosystem that introduces various puzzles and challenges you’ll have to get past.

-Every obstacle you overcome brings you one step closer to unraveling your ancestor’s secrets and the reason behind the time loop.
+Every hurdle you surmount brings you one step closer to unraveling your ancestor’s secrets and the reason behind the time loop.

 Superliminal